 Explores roles, responsibilities, and methods of managing enterprise projects.
 Analyzes critical issues such as the relationship between project management and organizational culture, structure, and processes; cross-functional and globally distributed teams; project governance, metric, and risk and performance management; communication, decision-making, and conflict resolution; and organizational learning, change, and knowledge management.
 Prerequisite: introductory coursework in project management or permission of instructor.
 Offered: jointly with INSC 588.

 IMT 589 Special Topics in Information Management (1-4, max.
 12)

 Special study and research in topics of current concern to faculty and students.

-IMT 598 Emerging Trends in Information Management and Technology (3)
+IMT 598 Emerging Trends in Information Management and Technology (3, max.
+12)

 Focus on emerging trends in information management and information technology.
 Attention given to their impact on the functions of the chief information officer and others managing the acquisition, retention, use, and disposition of information and the enabling technologies.
 Exploration of methods and resources for trend discovery and tracking.
 Prerequisite: permission of instructor.